mikalai-sokarau/frontend-interview/Architecture/questions.md

 ### What an architect does on the project?
 A software architect is responsible for the design and overall technical direction of a software project.
 Their main role is to create a blueprint of the software system that describes how different components and modules will work together to meet the functional and non-functional requirements of the system.

+### What does micro frontend approach mean?
+Micro frontends is an architectural pattern where a front-end application is divided into smaller, self-contained and loosely-coupled micro-applications, each responsible for a specific part of the user interface.
+These micro-applications can be developed, deployed, and maintained independently, allowing for flexibility and scalability in front-end development.

+Pros:
+* Scalability and flexibility: Micro frontends allow for independent development and deployment of smaller, self-contained components, enabling teams to work independently and at their own pace.
+This can result in improved scalability, flexibility, and faster development cycles.
+* Reusability and maintainability: Micro frontends can promote reusability of components and UI elements across multiple applications, reducing duplication of code and efforts.
+This can lead to improved maintainability and easier updates and bug fixes.
+* Team autonomy: Micro frontends allow for separation of concerns, enabling different teams to work independently on different parts of the front-end application.
+This can lead to better team autonomy, ownership, and productivity.
+* Technology diversity: Micro frontends allow for the use of different technologies and frameworks for different micro-applications, providing flexibility in technology choices based on the specific requirements of each micro-app.
+This can be advantageous in scenarios where different teams have different technology expertise or when integrating with legacy systems.

+Cons:
+* Increased complexity: Micro frontends introduce additional complexity in terms of managing multiple micro-applications, coordinating communication and state management between them, and handling cross-cutting concerns such as authentication, performance optimizations, and error handling.
+* Overhead and setup costs: Setting up and managing a micro frontends architecture requires additional effort in terms of tooling, infrastructure, and deployment pipelines.
+There may be overhead costs associated with managing multiple micro-applications, coordinating their development and deployment, and ensuring consistency across them.
+* Potential performance impact: Micro frontends may introduce additional overhead in terms of network requests, as each micro-application may require separate loading and execution of its own resources.
+This can impact performance and increase load times, especially in scenarios where multiple micro-applications are loaded on the same page.
+* Complexity in cross-cutting concerns: Managing cross-cutting concerns such as authentication, state management, and UI consistency can be challenging in a micro frontends architecture, as these concerns may need to be addressed separately for each micro-app.
+This can add complexity and increase development efforts.

 ### Examples of non-functional requirements on your project and how to test / improve them on the project?